lijiansong/clang-llvm-tutorial/.github/clang-llvm.md

 - for `linux inside`, you can checkout this [PAGE](https://0xax.gitbooks.io/linux-insides/content/)
 - UCSD, CSE 231: Advanced Compilers, checkout this [PAGE](https://cseweb.ucsd.edu/classes/sp14/cse231-a/index.html)
 - A very nice website that introduces `The Architecture of Open Source Applications`, for more details checkout this [PAGE](http://www.aosabook.org/en/index.html), LLVM can be found [here](http://www.aosabook.org/en/llvm.html)
+- For MIPS architecture, checkout the book < `See MIPS Run` > and its ABI document, see this [PAGE](https://www.linux-mips.org/pub/linux/mips/doc/ABI/)